svs29122/ogredock/README.md

 # Ogredock
 This is a Docker front-end built in GO.

-It's designed to be super simple, easy to extend, and a viable alternative to the proprietary/paid Docker frontends out there.
+It's designed to be super simple, easy to extend, and a viable alternative to the proprietary/paid Docker front-ends out there.
 I use Docker for low-level Ethernet mac stuff, so one noticable thing that's missing is port configuration.
 You want it, add it!

-This frontend uses the GO Docker API (located here: github.com/docker/docker) along with the GO net/http and html/template packages.
+This front-end uses the GO Docker API (located here: github.com/docker/docker) along with the GO net/http and html/template packages.

 ## Getting Started